 I was born in June 1963 in Bozeman, to Doug Campbell (Sr.) and Margaret (Mimi) McKean Campbell.
-My dad had an agrarian upbringing on a New Jersey dairy farm which has been in his family since pre-Revolution, and after a tour in the Navy, he was finishing his degree in Agriculture at Montana State College.
-My mom came from early immigrant stock in Montana, her maternal family participating in the founding of Livingston and Bozeman, and the historical town of Chimney Rock, where they developed a productive coal mining operation.
-Dad (at age 77) is now running a small ranching operation south of Rapelje; mom and 3 generations of her ancestors are resting in Sunset Hills cemetery in Bozeman.
+My dad had an agrarian upbringing on a New Jersey dairy farm which has been in his family since pre-Revolution, and after a tour in the Navy, he finished his degree in Agriculture at Montana State College.
+My mom came from early immigrant stock in Montana, her maternal family participating in the founding of Livingston, Bozeman, and the historical town of Chimney Rock where they developed a productive coal mining operation.
+Dad (at age 78) is now running a small ranching operation south of Rapelje; mom and 3 generations of her ancestors are resting in Sunset Hills cemetery in Bozeman.

 When dad graduated from MSC he went to work for the Department of Agriculture Soil Conservation Service, and his post for the first two years was in New Mexico, where I lived from age 4-5.
 We moved back to Montana and lived in Jordan where I attended grades 1&2, then on to Lewistown for grades 3&4, and finally back to Bozeman where I attended Bozeman Public Schools.
 I graduated from Bozeman Senior High School at the end of my Junior year in 1980.
 I attended Montana State University for two years studying Electrical Engineering, and then transferred to Arizona State University's Computer Systems Engineering college, completing my studies in 1985.